Rainbow-Dreamer/sf2_loader/README.md

 ### Change current channel, soundfont id, bank number and preset number

+Each channel of the sf2 loader has 3 attributes, which are SoundFont id, bank number and preset number.
+The sf2 loader has a attribute `current_channel` which is used when displaying current information of current channel.

 You can use the `change` function of the sf2 loader to change either one or some or all of the current channel, soundfont id, bank number and preset number of the sf2 loader.
 You can use either preset number or preset name to change current preset of a channel.

 There are also some syntactic sugar I added for this sf2 loader, which is very convenient in many cases.